 More people, however, may know it as “Villa Villekulla,” or Pippi Longstocking’s house.
 A century after it was originally built, the historic home appeared in the 1988 movie, “The New Adventures of Pippi Longstocking.”
 (Those who watch the movie will recognize various scenes around Fernandina Beach.)
 This upcoming home tour is a very unique opportunity to actually see inside “Villa Villekulla.”

 The one-day event is happening Saturday, April 8, 2023, hosted by the Amelia Island Museum in partnership with the Old Town Dinghy Club.
-Home tour tickets cost $25 and can be purchased in advance online.
+Home tour tickets cost $25 when purchased in advance online.
 See more details further below.

-As seen below in years gone by, this historic home in Old Town Fernandina had previously been painted white.
+As seen below in years gone by, the “Captain’s House” in Old Town had previously been painted white.

 Imagine Captain Bell, back in the late 1800s, climbing into the tower with its fabulous view of the river to monitor the shipping traffic on the water.
 Wonderful features include “fish-scale-shingles, gable dormers, cupola, bay windows, ornate hoods and cornices,” architectural details described by the Florida Building Commission.
 The striking residence stands out from the perspective of the water, as well.

 Many visitors also stop by Old Town to take in the fantastic, panoramic riverfront view, especially gorgeous at sunset.